jonattan18/Scrapper/README.md

 # Scrapper
 📕 A general script to scrap images from web using google as a search engine and selenium driver.
+[Not Optimized]

 # Installation
 * Clone this repository and use python package manager to install selenium package.